lutzgo/bazzite-lgo/README.md

 To rebase an existing atomic Fedora installation to the latest build:

+- First choose the flavor of the image you'd like to install (either bazzite-dx or bazzite-gnome-dx)

-- First rebase to the unsigned image, to get the proper signing keys and policies installed:
+- Then rebase to the unsigned image, to get the proper signing keys and policies installed:
   ```
   rpm-ostree rebase ostree-unverified-registry:ghcr.io/lutzgo/bazzite-lgo:latest
   ```